 What You Will Learn

-Full-time and part-time studies are available, and as a graduate, you may also transfer credits toward a Social Work degree at Great Plains College or Youth Care Worker diploma program.
+Full-time and part-time studies are available, and as a graduate, you may also transfer credits toward a Social Work degree or a Youth Care Worker diploma program.

 As a graduate of this program, you may find employment as a youth care worker, community school outreach worker, community school classroom assistant or a group home worker.
 You may also work on the front lines with the provincial government.
 Shift work is common.

-In 2016, the average annual salary for full-time community and social service workers in Saskatchewan was $44,800, according to the Saskatchewan Ministry of the Economy.
+In 2018, the annual salary range for full-time community and social service workers in Saskatchewan was $33,280 - $71,320, according to the Saskatchewan Ministry of the Economy.
 Employees may earn more or less depending on their employer, location, size of company, training, experience and hours worked.

 Apply as a full-time student before April 30, you may be eligible for a $500 – $5,000 Entrance Scholarship.
 Apply before June 30, if you are in Grade 11 and have a 70% average, you are eligible for a $1,000 Early Entrance Award.